Your photographs help us to give our graduate applicants the unique opportunity to see Oxford the way you do.

 For 2019, the prizes were as follows:

 - two grand prizes of £250 each in Amazon vouchers

 - four weekly prizes of £25 each in Amazon vouchers awarded throughout the competition.

-Images will be judged on their aesthetic quality, originality and adherence to the terms and conditions as set out on this page.
+Images are judged on their aesthetic quality, originality and adherence to the terms and conditions as set out on this page.
 The two grand prizes may each be awarded either to individual entries or to sets of images by a single photographer.
 We will be joined by guest judges throughout the competition who will be announced on Instagram.

 Prize winners will be contacted via email and publicly announced on social media channels, including Graduate Study at Oxford (@oxfordgradstudy) on Instagram.

 Further terms and conditions

 Authorship and copyright

 All images must be your own work and you must be the sole owner of the entire copyright on all images entered.
 It is your responsibility to ensure that you comply with this requirement.

 By entering, you will be deemed to be bound by the rules and the University of Oxford reserves the right to exclude any entry from the competition at any time if it has reason to believe that an entrant has breached the rules.

 By entering the competition you grant the University of Oxford a non-exclusive licence to use your image(s) for the purposes outlined below.
 You retain the copyright in your image(s).

 By entering the competition you agree to the use of your submitted image(s), credited with your name and course, by the University of Oxford for the following purposes:

 - publication in print and digital materials promoting graduate study at the University of Oxford;

 - promotion of graduate study at the University of Oxford and of the Graduate Photography Competition itself in any other media, including the press.

 All photographs will be fully credited to the photographer in a format suitable to the medium wherever this is feasible, in the judgement of the Graduate Admissions Office.